HSSEQ Policy

 Access cards can be booked directly in our admission system for customers with security agreements.

-All fishing from a quay or a boat within 100 meters off shore at our bases is not permitted.
-Swimming or diving operations cannot be undertaken without advance clearance and by the base company.
-In the event of increased security level, special rules will apply, (With reference to “Regulations on the security of ports and port terminals against acts of terrorism, §35”).
+Fishing from a dock or boat within 100 metres of shore is not permitted.
+Teine fishing is not allowed within the same 100-meter zone.
+It is also not permitted for swimming or diving operations to be undertaken without prior clearance and approval by the base company.
+If the level of security is raised, special rules will apply (see “Regulations on securing ports and port terminals against terrorist acts, etc., §35”).

-As a rule, photography/filming using a helicopter or drone is prohibited and must be planned together with the base company if necessary.
+Photography/film with the use of a helicopter or drone is prohibited as a starting point and should be planned together with the base company if necessary.
 Written permission for the activity must be obtained in advance.

-In connection with normal base activity, there is no photography ban, but you must show consideration towards employees and customers.
-The Personal Data Protection Act also requires consent to the publication of images where people can be identified.
+In connection with regular base activity, there is no photo ban, but consideration must be given to employees and customers.
+Furthermore, the Privacy Act requires consent to the publication of images in which persons can be identified.

-Requires approval from the base.
+Requires approval of the base.
 Films for public use will require review and approval.